 What, did you think fake news was limited to click-baity headlines on Facebook?
 No way.
 Do not repeat stuff you heard on Faux News—er, Fox News—without fact-checking.
+Or any of the other cable networks, but especially Faux News.
 Keep in mind that all twenty-four-hour news channels often have a lot of time to “fill” when there’s no huge breaking news story like a politician who pays people to pee on him or whatever.
 They often fill this time with commentators arguing about the issues, which is fine, as long as you remember that is the equivalent to the Opinion section in the paper, and each of those commentators has an agenda.
 Some of them might exaggerate or outright lie, and chances are whoever’s hosting the show isn’t fact-checking everything everyone says in real time, because then they couldn’t keep up with the conversation.

 Again, wanting to believe something bad you hear about a politician you don’t like doesn’t make it true.
 Check your facts on Snopes or Politifact before blathering that story you heard about a presidential candidate running a kiddie porn ring at a pizzeria or fathering a child with a space alien or anything else that may or may not get accepted by The Enquirer.

 If you are doing any of the above things, please discontinue your usage of the internet until further notice.